 How we tested it

-We set the sofa up the way most owners would, then rotated daily use across Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value.
-I tracked posture changes (upright to semi-reclined to fully stretched out) and how supported my lower back felt over long sessions.
-Marcus pushed edge support and heat buildup during long gaming and sports nights, while Jenna and Ethan focused on couple comfort and motion transfer during shared lounging.
-We also stress-tested spill response and cover practicality during routine cleaning.
+We set Mori up the way most owners would and evaluated it using our broader sofa testing process, then rotated daily use across Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value.
+In our testing, I tracked how the sofa felt during posture changes from upright to semi-reclined to fully stretched out.
+Marcus focused on edge support and heat buildup during longer gaming and sports sessions, while Jenna and Ethan paid close attention to shared comfort, motion transfer, and how natural the sofa felt for two people at once.
+We also checked how practical the removable covers and upholstery were during routine messes and cleanup.

 Our testing experience